telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 position: 2
 ---

-# Creating custom gesture
+# Creating a custom gesture
+<<Comment: For better SEO, TouchManager should appear in the title, description and H1.
+The tags should also include gesture recognizer since I can imagine a customer typing that into a search box.>>

-This article demonstrates how to implement a custom gesture.
-The following example will guide you through the creation of __two fingers tap__ gesture.
+This article demonstrates how to implement a custom gesture to use in a TouchManager.
+The following example will guide you through the creation of a __two fingers tap__ gesture. <<Comment: Did my addition create an error?>>

 * [Implementing the gesture recognizer](#implementing-the-gesture-recognizer)
 * [Implementing the gesture recognizer factory](#implementing-the-gesture-recognizer-factory)